0xVitae/AHAB-DAO/README.md

 # AHAB DAO Front-end

-This is the front-end repo that allows user to join my governance protocol.
+This is the front-end repo that allows users to check the governance protocol.

 ## 🔧 Setting up Local Development